github/maintainermonth/README.md

 ### Build

-To generate the application build run the following command
+To generate the application build run the following command.

 ```
 yarn build